MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 ### Using index

 The old-fashioned index-based loop, based on the C and Java languages.

+Please don't use this in your JS unless you have a good reason to.
+The code is verbose.
+And it obscures getting a value.
+If you do need the key or index _and_ the value, there is a cleaner way.
+Jump to [for...of](#using-for...of) section.

-Traditionally this was done using `var` but `let` is the modern way.
+Traditionally this style was done using `var`, but `let` is the modern way for block scoping.

 ```javascript
 for (let index = 0; i < iterableLength; index++) { }